SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/Segments/MultipleSegments/README.md

 #Multiple Segment Sample

-This sample demonstrate how to create a multiple segment.Multiple segments can be defined one after another.
-To create a connector with multiple segments, define and add the segments to connector Segments collection.
+This sample demonstrates how to create a multiple segments.
+Multiple segments can be defined one after another.
+To create a connector with multiple segments, define and add the segments to the connector Segments collection.
 Multiple Segment:
 ![image](https://user-images.githubusercontent.com/77827252/215649094-27ea9b6f-af9d-4f99-8a9e-6a40b9b0c071.png)